felixmielcarek/felixmielcarek/README.md

 # Me

 - 👋 Hi, I’m @felixmielcarek
-- 👀 I’m interested in computer science, music, sports...
+- 👀 I’m interested in computer science, music and sports.
 - 🌱 I’m currently in an engineering degree specialised in computer science at ESIEE Paris (Gustave Eiffel University).
 - 📫 You can reach me on my university email address: felix.mielcarek@edu.esiee.fr .

+> My current projects are pinned

 # My skills